emarmolsanchez/eMIRNA/README.md

 The third eMIRNA module aims to calculate a series of structural, statistical and sequence-derived features from each sequence that had passed previous filtering, in order to obtain an estimated representation of their structural characteristics.
 Subsequently, these feature matrices will be processed by the prediction software to discriminate between microRNAs and other type of sequences.

-A modified version of Triplet-SVM pipeline [[5]] is implemented in the eMIRNA.Features module.
+A modified version of Triplet-SVM pipeline [[9]] is implemented in the eMIRNA.Features module.
 Triplet-SVM perl scripts 1 to 3 (available at `bin/`) should be located at computer `$PATH`, so that the function is properly executed.
-RNAfold executable must also be installed and available at `$PATH`.
+[RNAfold] executable must also be installed and available at `$PATH`.
 All Triplet-SVM perl scripts should have execution permission allowed, which can easily be set with command `chmod 777`.

 The function requires two arguments: